About Venkateswara Temple (Tirumala)

 Deities in the Temple

 As already mentioned, the presiding deity of this temple is Sri Venkateswara, an avatar of Vishnu.
 Venkateswara Swamy temple has five deities known as the Pancha Beram.
-The central one, located in the middle of the Garbha Griha, is called the Moolavirat or the Dhruva Beram.
-It is this one that is considered the primary source of energy for the temple.
+The central one, located in the middle of the Garbha Griha, is referred to as the Moolavirat or the Dhruva Beram.
+It is this particular deity that is considered the primary source of energy for the temple.

 Worship and Festivals

 The Venkateswara Temple subscribes to the Vaikhanasa Agama tradition of worship, which places Vishnu in the role of the Supreme Being of the Universe.
 This tradition is one of the principal traditions of Hinduism and recommends six prayers or pujas per day.
 The prasad offered at this temple is the famous Tirupati Laddu, known worldwide.
-It is made only by the Tirumala Tirupati Devasthanams.
+The Tirumala Tirupati Devasthanams is the sole entity responsible for making it.
 Along with other prasadams such as chakra pongal (sweet), miriyala pongal, kadambam, Pulihora (tamarind rice), and daddojanam (curd rice).

 This temple hosts a staggering 433 festivals per year, giving it the title “Nitya Kalyanam Paccha Toranam”, where every day is a festival.
-The most prominent of these is a nine-day event known as Sri Venkateswara Brahmotsavam, which takes place annually in October.
+The most prominent event is the annual Sri Venkateswara Brahmotsavam, a nine-day celebration in October.

 Recommended Articles